- Business Personal Property Information

 Business Personal Property Information

-Business personal property must be reported to the Assessor’s Office every year by April 15 (the deadline in 2020 was extended to June 15) so that the Assessor’s Office can value it for taxation purposes.
+Business personal property must be reported to the Assessor’s Office every year by April 15, so that the Assessor’s Office can value it for taxation purposes.

-Remember, the Assessor’s Office does not set taxes, but rather determines the value of the property such that taxes can be applied.
+Remember, the Assessor’s Office does not set taxes, but rather determines the value of the property as of January 1 of each year, so that taxes can be applied.
 According to § 39-1-102(11), C.R.S., personal property includes “everything that is the subject of ownership and that is not included within the term ‘real property.’”
-In terms of business personal property, this means you need to report all machinery, equipment, furniture, and anything else related to your commercial or industrial operation every year.
-This requirement applies to any business whose personal property owned within the county exceeds $7,700.

 What does not need to be reported as business personal property?